Student Research

 - Perhaps most importantly, you’ll learn how to address open-ended questions that aren’t covered in coursework and, often, have never been answered before.
 In this way, you can help make a difference in the world through research.

 Yes, it is quite common for undergraduates to participate in some form of research during their time at UMass Amherst.
-In the most recent graduating students survey, about one-third of seniors reported having worked with a faculty member on a research project during their time at UMass.
+In the most recent graduating students survey, more than 40 percent of seniors reported having worked with a faculty member on a research project during their time at UMass.

 Undergraduates can participate in research through several different pathways, including: